Data Visualization: Definition, Benefits, and Examples

 What is data visualization?

 Data visualization is the representation of information and data using charts, graphs, maps, and other visual tools.
-These visualizations enable data professionals to easily understand any patterns, trends, or outliers in a data set.
+These visualizations allow us to easily understand any patterns, trends, or outliers in a data set.

-Data visualization also presents data to the general public or specific audiences without technical knowledge in an accessible manner.
-For example, the health agency in a government (in the US, that would be the CDC) might provide a chart of populations with the highest cases of COVID-19 or a map of a country colored according to vaccinated regions.
+Data visualization also makes data accessible to the general public or specific audiences without technical knowledge.
+For example, a government health agency might provide a map of vaccinated regions.

 The purpose of data visualization is to help drive informed decision-making and to add colorful meaning to an otherwise bland database.